K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 28: February 1, 2018**

+Set up routes to handle the user authentication system, and for other pages like About, FAQ, Contact, etc.

 **Day 27: January 31, 2018**

 Handling authentication in React and Firebase.
 Got Facebook set up.
 Twitter and email to come.